Novitiate

 The novitiate, also called the noviciate, is the period of training and preparation that a Christian novice (or prospective) monastic, apostolic, or member of a religious order undergoes prior to taking vows in order to discern whether they are called to vowed religious life.
 It often includes times of intense study, prayer, living in community, studying the vowed life, deepening one's relationship with God, and deepening one's self-awareness.
-The canonical time of the novitiate is one year; in case of additional length, it must not be extended over two years.
+In the Catholic Church, the canonical time of the novitiate is one year; in case of additional length, it must not be extended over two years.
+In religious communities belonging to the Evangelical-Lutheran Churches, the duration of the novitiate depends on the specific Evangelical-Lutheran monastery or convent; for example, for the Sisters of St. Francis at Klaradals Convent, the time spent as a novice is typically two to three years.
 In the Eastern Orthodox Church, the novitiate is officially set at three years before one may be tonsured a monk or nun, though this requirement may be waived.
 The novitiate is in any case a time both for the novice to get to know the community and the community to get to know the novice.
 The novice should aspire to deepening their relationship to God and discovering the community's charism.
 The novitiate in many communities includes a concentrated program of prayer, study, reflection and limited ministerial engagement.

 The novitiate, through which life in an institute is begun, is arranged so that the novices better understand their divine vocation, and indeed one which is proper to the institute, experience the manner of living of the institute, and form their mind and heart in its spirit, and so that their intention and suitability are tested.